tx00100xt/SeriousSamAlphaRemake/README.md

 ```
 git clone https://github.com/tx00100xt/SeriousSamAlphaRemake.git SeriousSamAlphaRemake
 cd SeriousSamAlphaRemake/Sources
-./build-linux64.sh -DTFE=TRUE	# use build-linux32.sh for 32-bits
+./build-linux64.sh					# use build-linux32.sh for 32-bits
 ```
 After that , libraries will be collected in the x32 or x64 directory .
 Copy them to SeriousSamClassic/SamTFE/Mods/SSA/Bin folder.